zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/grid/faq.md

 ### How do I implement paging, sorting, filtering and grouping?

-If your model supports the `IQueryable` interface or is `DataTable` the grid will do paging, sorting, filtering, grouping and aggregates automatically.
+If your model supports the `IQueryable` interface or is `DataTable` the grid will do paging, sorting, filtering, grouping and aggregates (`DataTable` binding supports only `count` aggregate) automatically.
 For server binding scenarios no additional steps are required - just pass the IQueryable to the `Grid` constructor.
 Check the [server binding](/kendo-ui/getting-started/using-kendo-with/aspnet-mvc/helpers/grid/server-binding) help topic for additional info.